ambarltd/.github/profile/README.md

-## Delivering complex web, data, and mobile applications in 4 weeks or less.
+## Delivering complex web, data, and mobile applications in 4 weeks or less

 **Our team of ex-Amazon and ex-Facebook engineers will build your application:**